Skip to main content

 As always, it’s your choice…

-About Luke Summers
+Luke Summers

 Luke is a co-founder / director of Kinect Health & Performance.
 His passion for helping people overcome pain and injuries has led to the development of the Kinect Health System.
 A unique approach to helping people move better, feel better, perform better and live pain free!